TennisonPropertyLLP

 A landlord or a letting agent will not be able to take a deposit in respect of an Assured Shorthold Tenancy unless the deposit is safeguarded.

-• Comply with the initial requirements of a scheme within 14 days and
+• Comply with the initial requirements of a scheme within 14 days.

 • Give the tenant the appropriate information relating to the deposit within 14 days of receiving the deposit.